xavanty/ralph_copilot/README.md

 ### Monitoring Progress

-- Use `../ralph_monitor.sh` for live status updates
+- Use `ralph-monitor` for live status updates
 - Check logs in `logs/` for detailed execution history
 - Monitor `status.json` for programmatic access
 - Watch for exit condition signals